-In the midst of a mid-20s ‘is this it’ daily grind crisis, Alma (Salazar) is fending off commitment from her live-in boyfriend (Siddharth Dhananjay), coping with her younger sister’s upcoming marriage, and deflecting her overbearing mother (Constance Marie).
+In the midst of a mid-20s ‘is this it’ daily grind crisis, Alma (Salazar, from Brand New Cherry Flavor) is fending off commitment from her live-in boyfriend (Siddharth Dhananjay), coping with her younger sister’s upcoming marriage, and deflecting her overbearing mother (Constance Marie).
 Yet after a nasty car crash and thwack to the head, she begins receiving visits from her deceased father (Odenkirk) whom no-one but her can see.
 Not only does he ask for her help to investigate his murder, but he also claims that Alma has inherited abilities to be able to manipulate time and space to the point where she can rewind, fast forward, or teleport elsewhere entirely.

 As it turns out the murder investigation tends to sit on the back burner; it acts as a reason to keep things going rather than the central intrigue of each episode.
 As Alma practices her abilities Purdy and Bob-Waksberg use the sumptuous palate of animation at their disposal to explore a variety of themes including mental illness, existential ennui, physical disability, and the importance (or not) of a persons lineage and heritage.